kousiclattala/Tic-Tac-Toe/README.md

 This is a Simple Tic-Tac-Toe Game.
 Where two users compete themselves and one will be the winner.

 - Initial Game Looks like this
+  - Here, Pen icon is called empty field.
+One player will get *cross*, another player will get *circle*.
   ![Initial Game](images/main-image.jpg)

 - After Player Won the Game